NishantSagar12345/NextCellCRM/README.md

     + Database: PostgreSQL for relational integrity and native UUID support.

     + Auth: I chose stateless JWT because it allows the tenant_id to be securely encoded and cryptographically signed within the token payload, enabling high-performance, database-free authentication that ensures strict multi-tenant isolation.
+    + Frontend: In the future I would Next.js on Vercel to utilize server-side rendering (SSR) and global edge caching for a fast CRM interface.

+    + CI/CD Pipeline: In the future GitHub Actions combined with Docker Hub will be usedto automate container builds and run unit tests on every code push.

+    + Cloud Hosting: AWS ECS (Elastic Container Service) would be usedwith Fargate for serverless container management that scales automatically based on tenant traffic.

     + Integrations in the future: